deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 ## Overview of tools

+These tools are used to solve the following problems associated with Python development - managing muliple versions of Python on the same system, and providing project-level isolation of Python dependencies.

 1. pyenv

     Used to isolate Python versions allowing multiple versions of Python to coexist and without impacting the system Python.
 Provides support for specifying Python version at the project level.

-2. pyenv-virtualenv

-    Plugin for `pyenv` to provide `virtualenv` and `conda` environments for Python.
-These provide isolated working copies of Python which prevent one project and its dependencies affecting another.

-    Note that we will only be using `pyenv-virtualenv` for its `conda` integrations with `pyenv` (for example, allowing `conda activate` to work).

-3. pipenv
+2. pipenv

     Tool that combines complete Python development tooling, including virual environment and dependency management.
-Used in preference to `py-virtualenv` for all non-`conda` projects.
+    Intended to be used for all non-`conda` projects.
     Note that `pipenv` has no support for `conda`.

-4. miniconda
+3. miniconda

     Python environment for data science that combines a Python runtime as well as virtual environment and package management.
 Used in preference to `anaconda` which also comes prebundles with a lot of data science packages.
 The mini/anaconda Python environment comes packaged with the Intel Math Kernel Library (mkl) versions of `NumPy`, etc.

+4. pyenv-virtualenv

+    As architected in these dotfiles `pyenv-virtualenv` is intended to be used purely for system setup and integration.
+    If you find yourself writing `pyenv virtualenv` please stop and use `pipenv` or `conda` instead.

+5. pip

+    Note that `pip` is not actually used.
+Package management is natively provided by both `conda` and `pipenv`.

 ## Python management